Who is Octopus on The Masked Singer?

 Is Octopus Ashley Roberts?

-So far, the prevailing thinking is that Ashley Roberts is behind the Octopus mask.
+So far, many viewers are convinced that Ashley Roberts is behind the Octopus mask.

 The sea-dweller appears to have an American accent and we were told there’s a link to a “cat walk”.